Need help now? Call 403-815-3040 or book your consultation.

 - Don’t brush aggressively

-- Rinse your mouth after consuming cold or sugary items
+- Rinse after cold or sugary foods

 Cold Sensitive Teeth?
 When to Visit a Dentist in Calgary

-If you’re dealing with cold sensitive teeth in Calgary, it’s important not to ignore persistent symptoms.
+If you’re dealing with cold sensitive teeth in Calgary, don’t ignore persistent symptoms.
+Early diagnosis prevents complications and ensures long-term comfort.

-How Jacksonport Dental Treats Dental Sensitivity to Cold
+How Jacksonport Dental Treats Tooth Sensitivity

 - Comprehensive dental exams